MSRConnections/Azure-training-course/Day 2/4. Linux Cluster Lab/HOL.md

 <a name="#Exercise1"></a>
 ### Excercise 1: Build an Environment to manage Windows Azure with Python  ###

 First, you will need to deploy required software on your linux machine.
 You are going to install git, Python 2.7, workerpool and paramiko, then you will connect Windows Azure by Python with some configuration.
+For the lab, we will either provide you with a shared virtual machine to do the exercise or let you provision a Linux virtual machine on Windows Azure to avoid issues with your laptop, etc.  Please remember this can be any Linux /Unix machine including your laptop.
+It is simply an environment you will use to deploy a cluster on Windows Azure.

+**In the case we provide you with a virtual machine to login, you will skip steps 5, 6, 7, 8 below and start with Azure subscription or Task 2 - Setup Windows Azure Subscription **

 <a name="Ex1Task1"></a>
 #### Task 1 - Deploy software on an Ubuntu Linux Server ####